spiral/docs/docs/en/start/http-basics.md

 ::::

-To see the list of routes, use the `php app.php route:list` command in your terminal.
+To view the list of routes, use the following command:

 ```terminal
 php app.php route:list
 ```

-You should see your `current-date` route in the list:
+You should observe your `current-date` route within the displayed list:

 ```output
 +--------------+--------+----------+------------------------------------------------+--------+